TI-36: TI-35X/36X SOLAR (1991)

-The design was similar on the 1991 version of TI-68, but without programming features and tilt screen, and only uses 7-segment LCD display.
-The double shift keys are remained.
+The design was similar on the 1991 version of TI-68, but without programming features and tilt screen, and only uses seven-segment LCD.
+The double shift keys remained.

 Base calculations were updated to include logic operations (NOT, AND, OR, XOR, XNOR).
 Additional unit conversions include cm-in, litre-US gallon, kg-lb, Celsius-Fahrenheit, gram-ounce.
-There are 8 physical constants.
-Register count was increased to 3.
-New statistic modes include 2-variable statistics with linear regression.
+There are eight physical constants.
+The number of registers was increased to three.
+New statistic modes include two-variable statistics with linear regression.

 Other new features include cubic root, fraction mode display and conversion (pure/mixed).
-Complex function was removed.
+Complex functions were removed.

-Stack levels are 15 open parentheses.
+The stack allowed 15 levels of open parentheses.

-TI-35X uses Toshiba T6A58S, and TI-36X SOLAR uses Toshiba T6A57 processor.
+The TI-35X uses Toshiba T6A58S, and TI-36X SOLAR uses Toshiba T6A57 processor.

 1993

 It received cosmetic redesigns, which include rubber-like keys and rounder case.

 TI-36X Solar (1996)

 It received cosmetic redesigns, which include recolored keys and labels, rounder case, solid plastic button.
 The bare processor is now attached directly on motherboard.
-TI-35 was since then discontinued.
+The TI-35 was since then discontinued.